 Among the most well-known RSIs are carpal tunnel syndrome, tennis elbow and low-back musculoskeletal disorders.
 RSIs damage nerves, muscles and tendons.
-RSIs are not limited to one area of the body, but can affect many body parts (and more than one body part at a time).
+RSIs are not limited to one area of the body like the elbow or wrist, but can affect many body parts (and more than one body part at a time).

 RSIs can limit an employee’s daily activities, cause severe pain and prohibit the employee from performing his or her usual job duties.
 However, because these injuries occur gradually, the Occupational Safety and Health Administration believes these injuries are severely underreported as workplace injuries.
 Still, in 2010 OSHA reported 29 percent of all workplace injuries and illnesses involved musculoskeletal disorders.